janEntikan/panda3d-purses3d/README.md

 * Only works with monospaced fonts that contain the U+2588 "full block" unicode character for solid character backgrounds.
 For this reason hack.ttf is in this repo, which is MIT licensed.
 * Meant to be used to make ascii/text-based games, GUIs, HUDs, etc.
-* Doesn't draw larger consoles (like 150x150) very well (yet), YMMV.
-* Doesn't work well with software rendering at all.
 * Either combine with panda3d's other capabilities or consider this the wrong way to draw text to a screen.

 To see a colorful display of functionality, run